tasosalvas/spdiu/doc/usage.md

 # Where to go from here

-- The [Configuration manual](./configuration.md) covers overriding the default configuration in `invoke.yaml`, for adapting SPDIU to your preferences and having it run different SPD forks
+- The [Configuration manual](./configuration.md) covers overriding the default configuration in `invoke.yaml`, for adapting SpdIU to your preferences and having it run different SPD forks
 - The [Tasks reference](./tasks.md) documents the available commands
 - The [API manual](./api.md) explains how to write your own tasks